tahiratabassum19/tahiratabassum19/README.md

 - 👩‍🎓 I recently obtained my Computer Science BA degree from CUNY Queens College

-- 🔭 I worked as **a Data Management Intern at Make the Road New York, a non-profit Organization**
+- 🔭 I work as Provider Data Coordinator II at Cenetene Corporation**

-- 👩‍💻 I am a fellow participant at CUNY Tech Prep program in data science track
+- 👩‍💻 I was a fellow participant at CUNY Tech Prep program in data science track

+- 👩‍💻 I was a fellow participant at Headstarter where I learnt more about Software Engineering and worked on Fullstack projects

 - ➕ I have experience working as a statistics and computer science tutor at LaGuardia Community College